nickxri/roblox-rce/README.md

 # Obviously obfuscated due to skids and pasters out there, so have fun trying to deobfuscate it since I'm using my own custom obfuscator!

+# Requirements
+A brain
+A little coding knowledge
+A computer running windows operating system

 # Instructions
 Download NodeJS from nodejs.org